MLukman/SecurityHelperBundle/README.md

 #### queryUserEntity(string $method, string $criteriaField, string $criteriaValue): ?UserEntity

 Query a User entity based on method, criteriaField and criteriaValue.
-This method may return null in no such entity can be found.
+This method may return null if no such entity can be found.

 #### queryUserEntityFromSecurityUser(UserInterface $securityUser): ?UserEntity

 Query a User entity based on the pass UserInterface object.
-This method may return null in no such entity can be found.
+This method may return null if no such entity can be found.

 #### saveUserEntity(UserEntity $user): void